 While on the subject of Chemdawg and OG Kush, it’s worth mentioning that you will sometimes see information stating that OG Kush was a parent of Chemdawg, but these sources have their story backward.
 Perhaps it makes better reading than to state that the genetic tree comes to a dead end when it reaches Chemdawg.
 Those who introduced it to the public have kept those secrets close to the vest.

 If you’re a grower, Chemdawg should be on your bucket list of strains to grow.
 Whether it’s from a clone or from seed, “the dawg” grows to a consistent low to medium height.
 It has a strong appetite for nutrients, so you may find that it thrives on higher doses than many other strains.
 Most plants have dark-green leaves, with some flowers reaching a respectable size once mature.
 The dark leaves contrast nicely with the frosty light-green calyxes.
-As the flowers approach full size, the strong, sharp, diesel aroma begins to become apparent, and by harvest time, the buds are very pungent and sticky.
+As the flowers approach full size, the strong, sharp, diesel aroma begins to become apparent.
+By harvest time, the buds are very pungent and sticky.

 Smoking or vaping Chemdawg is where this strain really shines.
 Once cured properly, the smoke is thick and smooth, with an apparent mild sweetness.
 On the exhale, the chem-diesel flavor really kicks in and makes a strong impression on people new to the strain.
 The flavor is distinctly different from most other strains, and many cannabis enthusiasts quickly develop a taste for it.
 The effect is initially cerebral but soon settles into a relaxing body high.